noio/noio.github.io/_posts/2018-11-20-stacking-more-boxes.md

 ![one-by-one](/assets/2018-11-21-stacking-more-boxes/one-by-one.gif)

-This is how I was hoping to mitigate that.
+By spawning the boxes one-by-one as you see above I was hoping to reduce the bounciness.

-The result?
-Negligible difference.
+The boxes bounce less, but the overall effect on stability?
+Negligible.

 ![one-by-one-results](/assets/2018-11-21-stacking-more-boxes/one-by-one-results.png)